chrisguest75/sql_examples/10_vscode/README.md

 `vscode` has he ability to disable extensions by workspace.
 For my work repos I'd like to be able to disable `GitHub.copilot` across all those workspace automatically.

+NOTES:

+* Although sqlite supports JSON type it doesn't seem to offer functions to work with it easily.
+* SQLite does not support DECLARE to create variables.

 TODO:

 * disable extensions per workspace only